 Winter Fuel Payment is made automatically to eligible older people born on or before 5 October 1954.
 The payment is between £100 and £300.
 To check if you are entitled to a payment, go to nidirect (link opens in a new window).
 If you qualify, you can use this money to buy 'Stay Warm' oil savings stamps.

 Fuel stamp scheme

 Our fuel stamp scheme - 'Stay Warm' - helps householders save for home heating oil, by spreading the cost of fuel over several weeks.

-You can buy oil stamps from a variety of participating retailers, collect them on a savings card and use the value of the stamps to pay for all or part of your oil when placing an order.
+You can buy oil stamps from participating retailers, collect them on a savings card and use the value of the stamps to pay for all or part of your oil when ordering oil.